What’s the best camping stove?

 MSR WindBurner Review

 A super-fast, wind proof stove that’s really well designed, save for a few rough bits around the edge.
 Read the full MSR WindBurner review here.

-AlpKit BruKit Review
+AlpKit BruKit Review (discontinued)

-The piezo lighter on my had already fallen off when it arrived (and it’s design leaves that to easily happen), the stove unit is quite fiddly to get in and out of the pot, the attachment of the pot to the stove is quite sticky/stiff which makes it awkward to detach when full of boiling water, my neoprene cover started to burn and melt from the heat of the stove, and lots of 230g canisters won’t fit inside the pot at the same time as the stove unit.
+The piezo lighter on mine had already fallen off when it arrived (and it’s design leaves that to easily happen), the stove unit is quite fiddly to get in and out of the pot, the attachment of the pot to the stove is quite sticky/stiff which makes it awkward to detach when full of boiling water, my neoprene cover started to burn and melt from the heat of the stove, and lots of 230g canisters won’t fit inside the pot at the same time as the stove unit.
 It’s more efficient than a regular stove/pot combination but much slower than JetBoil or MSR stoves.

 4. PIERCEABLE CANISTER STOVES

 Stoves that use the old ‘puncture’ cartridges